Cowdray House Wedding

 After their wonderful and emotional ceremony, we headed out into the rain and onwards to Cowdray House.
-Because of the time of year, it was getting dark as they arrived at Cowdray, so we had discussed a plan to do their couple photos inside the house, with the great hall and various other locations in mind – some great options for sure.
+Because of the time of year, it was getting dark as they arrived at Cowdray, so we had discussed a plan to do their couple portraits and the majority of their photography inside the house, with the great hall and various other locations in mind – some great options for sure.

 But as if by magic, when they arrived – the rain stopped, and the sun popped out!
-It was only daylight for a quarter of an hour, but that gave us all the opportunity we need to create some magical portraits. – Honestly some of the loveliest winter light I’ve had the chance to photograph.
+It was only daylight for a quarter of an hour, but that gave us all the opportunity we need to create some magical portrait. – Honestly some of the loveliest winter light I’ve had the pleasure for using in my photography.

-Then they spent the night enjoying wonderful food and hilarious speeches in the buck hall, before dancing, laughing and enjoying what can only be described as fish bowls of gin late into the night – top work!
+After the light had faded, we returned to warmth of Cowdray House, where they spent the night enjoying wonderful food and hilarious speeches in the buck hall, before dancing, laughing and enjoying what can only be described as fishbowls of gin late into the night – top work!

 Not only did we photograph this lovely Cowdray House Wedding, but we filmed it too – check out the video over on our films page.